Electrophysiology at Norwalk Hospital

 Sometimes called Cardiac Resynchronization Therapy (CRT), this device includes an additional wire (or lead) that helps time the contractions of the blood-pumping chambers of the heart.
 This sometimes improves the symptoms of advanced heart failure.

-Follow-up care for Implantable Cardiac Defibrillators: To ensure that your ICD is working correctly, you’ll visit Norwalk Hospital’s Phyllis and David Komansky Cardiac and Vascular Center at least once each year for a 15-minute visit with a trained technician.
+Follow-up care for Implantable Cardiac Defibrillators: To ensure that your ICD is working correctly, you’ll visit our Arrhythmia Center at least once each year for a 15-minute visit with a trained technician.
 He or she will use a programmer to “interrogate” (test) your device to see if you have had episodes of arrhythmia and defibrillation.
 At this same visit, your lead and battery system will be thoroughly checked to determine if setting changes are required.

-This arrhythmia treatment delivers intense heat to the heart tissue causing the abnormal rhythm.
+Ablation: This arrhythmia treatment delivers intense heat (via radiofrequency energy) or cold (cryotherapy) to the heart tissue causing the abnormal rhythm.

 Ablation involves threading a catheter into a vein.
-It travels to the heart, to the exact location of the abnormal heart rhythm.
-Once there, intense heat is applied to the heart tissue that causes the arrhythmia to restore a normal rhythm.
+The catheter is advanced to the heart to pinpoint the exact location of the abnormal heart rhythm.
+Then, intense heat or cold is applied to the heart tissue that’s causing the arrhythmia, disrupting the arrhythmia and restoring a normal rhythm.

 Get info on what changes you can make to improve your health and how to make them.More about Living Well